jericson/jericson.github.io/_posts/2016-08-25-long_tail_docs.md

     $ how2 -l unix untar multiple files

-I find this slightly less useful than simply searching for keywords since you don't always know (or care) where my answer exists.
+I find this slightly less useful than simply searching for keywords since I don't always know (or care) where my answer exists.
 To compensate, there is an option to browse more questions and answers simply by pressing the space bar.
 It's a great looking option, though it risks the sort of distraction this tool is designed to avoid.